-\stitle{Discussions.} Our search space is extensible, allowing additional functions or external APIs to be easily incorporated into the function pools, such as specific data prep functions for various semantic types developed in the \term{dataprep} library~\cite{DBLP:conf/sigmod/PengWLBYXCRW21}.
+\revise{ \stitle{Remarks.} The design of $\mathtt{CustomCode}$ and $\mathtt{infer}$ operations enables \sys to generalize to unseen tasks.
+For example, when encountering missing or clearly erroneous values, \sys can directly prompt an LLM to infer plausible replacements.
+Moreover, our search space is extensible: additional functions or external APIs can be easily integrated into the function pool, including specialized data preparation functions for various semantic types, such as those provided by the \term{dataprep} library~\cite{DBLP:conf/sigmod/PengWLBYXCRW21}. }